jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 Vicon, a motion capture system, was utilized at the beginning of this project to learn position and localization.
 It provided the location of the Jackal UGV and UAV within the specified environment.

 ### Camera Calibration
-To use the Vicon Motion Capture system, camera calibration is required.
+Vicon requires camera calibration for use.
 A wand provided for the system has flashing red LEDs.
 You must then walk around and wave it until the cameras no longer blink.
 You then must place the wand flat on the ground to set the origin of the environment.

 ![IMG_8652](https://user-images.githubusercontent.com/98404383/180620554-91ecd706-19f4-41d0-904d-86bfed7c094c.jpeg)

 ### Object Identification
 Object identification is essential to provide an interaction between the Vicon system, Jackal UGV, and UAV.
-The Jackal and UAV both had reflective markers on top for the Vicon system to recognize and locate them in the environment.
-Within the Vicon Tracker software, you select them being seen by the camera and  create new objects with their names assigned.
-This allows for the location data to communicate when you launch scripts.
+The Jackal and UAV had reflective markers on top for the Vicon system to recognize and locate them in the environment.
+Within the Vicon Tracker software, you create new objects then the location data can communicate when you launch scripts.

 ![IMG_8648](https://user-images.githubusercontent.com/98404383/180620686-0ae67176-34ef-4a5e-9fc4-4a7e92de694d.JPG)

 ### Scripts
-For behavioral control of the UGV and UAV, Python, and ROS are used for programming implementations.
-The Jackal UGV and UAV both had ROS topics of the Vicon Motion Capture system.
-This was done with the usage of ROS launch files.
-Once the location communication was set, I created and wrote several programs for different trajectories for the Vicon environment.
+Using ROS and Python, I created programs to control the behavior of the UGV and UAV.
+They both had  ROS topics of the Vicon Motion Capture system with the usage of ROS launch files.
+Using the location data, I created and wrote several programs for different trajectories for the Vicon environment.
 Each program application provided a scenario for the UAV to land on the platform while in motion.